EliAndrewC/l7r/setting/l7r.md

 The Ashalan:

 "Ashalan" is the Salaam word for "tattooed".
-The Ashalan were said to be the original farmers in the area "who dug the canals" before the city was build by the Almekhem.
+The Ashalan were said to be the original farmers in the area "who dug the canals" before the city was built by the Almekhem.
 They are now mainly known for being merchants.
 It's unclear how large they are, but when the Unicorn left they were said to be "one of the largest" factions in the city.
 They mainly speak their own language, though like most in the city they also speak Salaam in order to deal and trade with others.

 The Rashari: